 Furthermore, by reducing runoff, rainwater harvesting can help to prevent the degradation of aquatic habitats and the spread of pollutants.

 However, it should be noted that the environmental impact of rainwater harvesting for pool filling also depends on how this water is treated.
-For instance, if rainwater is treated with large quantities of chemicals in order to maintain the quality of pool water, this could result in negative environmental effects.
+For instance, if rainwater is treated with large quantities of chemicals to maintain the quality of pool water, this could result in negative environmental effects.

 Rainwater harvesting is more than just a trend; it provides numerous benefits to those who choose to implement it, such as promoting environmental sustainability and cost-effectiveness.